Helmont House: History

 When British Gas was privatised in 1986, fewer than 600 people were employed in the Cardiff office.
 In 1998 the Cardiff regional headquarters became the National Sales Centre for Britain.
 Prior to relocation, 2,400 people were employed at Helmont House, two thirds of which were call centre staff, with a further 800 working in the field.

-In 2009 the building's occupier, British Gas, relocated its Wales headquarters to a new 70000 sqft office site at the nearby Callaghan Square, in the south of Cardiff city centre.
+In 2009 British Gas relocated its Wales headquarters to a new 70000 sqft office site at the nearby Callaghan Square, in the south of Cardiff city centre.
 Helmont House was acquired by the property company Rightacres when the building's value was estimated at over £10m.
 Rightacres had previously acquired Holland House in Cardiff from Lloyds TSB, which was converted into a Mercure Hotel.

 The building was renovated in 2009 into a 200-room Premier Inn hotel on a 25-year lease after a wide range search by the company for a location in central Cardiff.
 The hotel was the largest in the city in terms of beds.